johannesfrimberger/CarND-Advanced-Lane-Lines/README.md

 To detect lanes it uses the same methods as described above for single (independent) images.
 Additional it keeps track of the detected lanes to improve stability.

 ####1.
+Averaging over multiple frames

+####2.
+Adapt search window

+####3.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./results/project_video.mp4)